LukeShortCloud/rootpages/markdown/openstack.md

 The valid service types are:

-* shared-infra = Galera, memcache, RabbitMQ, and utilities
+* shared-infra = Galera, memcache, RabbitMQ, and other utilities.
 * repo-infra_hosts = Hosts that will handle storing and retrieving packages.
 * storage-infra = Cinder.
 * image = Glance.